WillBrownsberger/categories-2019/readme.txt

 -- Go to Appearance>Customize>Navigation to select a menu to put in the Main Menu location that will appear in the left sidebar (in widescreen view) or under the drop down (in screens less than 1580 pixels wide).
 Or go to Appearance>Menus to create a menu if you are starting from scratch.
 Check "Show Login Links in Main Menu" to optionally append profile, dashboard and login/out links to the main menu.
 Check Show Theme Breadcrumbs to see breadcrumb navigation on pages other than the front page.
 (The theme will recognize also installation of popular breadcrumb plugins and ignore theme breadcrumb settings.)
 -- If you are not seeing your front page, check Appearance>Customize>Static Front Page -- make sure that it is set to Your Latest Posts.
 That setting will invoke the Responsive Tabs tabbed front page.
 However, you can also choose A Static Page and that will bypass the Responsive Tabs front page.
 -- If you are an experienced user, can add custom CSS and scripts.
--- Set up Accordions in page footers for static reference materials.
 -- Set up site identity header and optional headlines or headline widget.
 -- Change colors, fonts and images to achieve the look you want.